+- Ore extraction method;

+- · Ore processing method;

+- Disposal of residue and tailings;

+- Processing of contaminated water;

+- Transport and storage of ore;

+- Location of access routes;

-- Ore production technologies: open-pit or underground extraction method; ore processing methods; waste rock and tailings disposal; contaminated water treatment; ore transportation, etc. - Energy sources for the mine complex operations; - Location of infrastructure related to the mine and the operation of the mine, including the location of the final effluent discharge point; - Location and layout of the mine site; - Transportation routes for mine materials including any goods needed to operate the mine; and - Worker accommodations and transportation.
+- Energy sources for mining complex operations; - Location of infrastructure related to the mine and the operation of the mine, including the location of the final effluent discharge point;

-8.1 Assessment of alternatives for mine waste disposal
+8.1 Use of natural water bodies for mine waste disposal

 The proponent has identified the potential need to use natural water bodies frequented by fish for the disposal of mine waste, including tailings and waste rock, and for the management of process water.
-Before any fish frequented natural water bodies could be used for mine waste disposal, the Metal Mining Effluent Regulations (MMER) would need to be amended to add the affected water bodies to Schedule 2 to designate them as Tailings Impoundment Areas (TIAs).
+Before any fish frequented natural water bodies could be used for mine waste disposal the Metal Mining Effluent Regulations (MMER) would need to be amended to add the affected water bodies to Schedule 2 to designate them as Tailings Impoundment Areas (TIAs).
 This regulatory process will not be initiated until a detailed assessment of alternatives for mine waste disposal has been undertaken by the proponent.

 Should an MMER Schedule 2 amendment be required for the project, the proponent is strongly encouraged to include MMER requirements for an assessment of alternatives for mine waste disposal in the EIS.
-The proponent needs to undertake a robust and thorough assessment of mine waste disposal alternatives, which applies methodology that is provided in Environment Canada's Guidelines for the Assessment of Alternatives for Mine Waste Disposal (2011)5.
+The proponent needs to undertake a robust and thorough assessment of mine waste disposal alternatives, which applies methodology that is provided in Environment Canada's Guidelines for the Assessment of Alternatives for Mine Waste Disposal (2011).